 Robert Storr, US critic, curator and dean of the Yale School of Art, is visiting Frieze Art Fair for the first time, to take part in “Scenes from a Marriage: Have Art and Theory Drifted Apart?”, a panel discussion today at 12pm with artist Barbara Bloom and philosophy professor Simon Critchley.
-He spoke to The Art Newspaper about the role of art theory, and what advice he is giving to his students in today’s artistic climate.

 The Art Newspaper: The topic of the Frieze panel is “Have Art and Theory Drifted Apart?”
 What are your thoughts?

 Robert Storr: I’m not sure that art and theory were ever that close to begin with.
 There are some artists who read theory seriously but not all that many.
 And some of the theoretical writing that was done about artists was very important, but what people now call theory is a vast field and a relatively small amount of it bears directly on art, or at least on art production.

 We’re in a very strange situation where some artists have derived a lot from their theoretical reading but never as systematically as people are inclined to think.
 Felix Gonzalez-Torres, who I know read theory carefully, nonetheless made a point of saying that it was not to be read in a kind of rigorous, academic way, but to help unblock thoughts and open up questions.